gabbo89/EEA2024-2025/docs/3a6_multivariate_analysis.md

 ![alt text](image-26.png)
 **Figure 7:** Results of the PCA.

-Different result tables can be evoked by typing iris.pca followed by the fifteen options displayed.
+Different result tables can be obtained by typing iris.pca followed by the fifteen options displayed.
 For instance:

 ```r
 iris.pca$eig